tschoffelen/tschoffelen/content/premature-abstraction-of-entity-names.md

 In my mind, there might be other types of Sites in the future - maybe a street art festival would have their own Site, or a gallery.
 Maybe there would be some other type of Site that I hadn’t thought about yet.

-This turned out to be a useless abstract, since all of those other structures ended up being built as separate entities, as you always want a Marker connected to a specific city, even when it’s **also** part of a festival or gallery.
+This turned out to be a useless abstraction, since all of those other structures ended up being built as separate entities, as you always want a Marker connected to a specific city, even when it’s **also** part of a festival or gallery.

 Trying to be clever here was a major distraction, and over time, as multiple people worked on the codebase, we started using the works `site` and `city` interchangeably in variable names and comments, which is a bit messy.